lesterw53679/mygitHubActions/readme-lester.txt

     Set the remote to your own gitHub repo git remote set-url origin https://github.com/lesterw53679/mygitHubActions

-6. lets explore some other git commmands you can run
+6. lets explore some other git commmands

     git branch    //this will list all the branches in your project (only main at this point) git branch newFeature  //this will create a new branch in your local project called 'newFeature'